Consolidate your MPF personal accounts in 3 steps

 Make sure that the signature on the account consolidation form is the same as the one you previously used with the trustees.
 Otherwise, the consolidation request may not be processed.
 If you have forgotten or are not sure about the signature, you can check with the trustees.
 But if you have a number of personal accounts, you may then need to contact different trustees to check the signature.

-Instead of doing the checking one by one, some trustees suggest that clients submit a simple signature verification declaration together with the account consolidation form.
-For example, by providing a photocopy of your identity card with the following statements and your signature:
+Instead of checking one by one, some trustees suggest that clients submit a simple signature verification declaration together with the account consolidation form.
+You can check with your preferred trustee for details and obtain the signature verification declaration form.

-- No processing fees will be requried for personal account consolidation or transfer of accrued benefits.
+- No processing fees will be required for personal account consolidation or transfer of accrued benefits.

 - If you have selected a "guaranteed fund" in the original scheme, you may not be entitled to the guaranteed rate of return as a result of the transfer of accrued benefits.